GyldendalDigital/kobber/apps/docs/README.md

 yarn dev -F docs
 ```

+Also requires an .env file in the docs folder with [the following secrets in Keeper](https://keepersecurity.eu/vault/#detail/7i8pCa5I6A9YAIPYzvYTPA).

 ## Local build (from /apps/docs)

 Build, then run the built files (as they would run in production).